grange85/ahfow-www/_posts/2023-04-06-my-record-collection-023-cagney-lacee-time-by-the-way.md

   url: http://www.grange85.co.uk
 imageurl:
 categories:
 - dean wareham
 - my record collection
 tags:
 - cagney & lacee
 - claudia silver
+date: 2023-04-06 00:00 +0000
 ---
 This was the first single by Dean Wareham's side project with his then wife Claudia, Cagney and Lacee.
 The sticker on the sleeve shows that I paid £3.50 for this at the Talbot Road Rough Trade Shop (now Rough Trade West) - the phone number on the sticker shows that it was before 2000.

+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/cagney-and-lacee-time-btw-single.jpg" "Cagney & Lacee - Time / By The Way (I Still Love You" %}

 The sleeve doesn't actually say the artist name which explains the addition of a large, round black sticker that was attached reading __Cagney & Lacee__ and underneath in smaller letters _this sticker is removable_ - this suggests (to me) that the missing artist name was either an oversight or latterly considered a mistake.
 It doesn't however mention anywhere that "Cagney" was actually Dean Wareham of Luna and Galaxie 500.